Behind the Paper

 What I think is staggering about this project is the sheer amount of work performed by Chuanli.
 In the paper, we present data from approximately 100000 (yes, one hundred thousand!) single-molecule devices she fabricated under electrochemical control, and an additional 20000 devices fabricated under source-drain bias modulation.
 But this is just the tip of the iceberg.
 There are many “preliminary measurements” in other solvents (the ones that didn’t really worked as we wanted), and from the sheer size of her “POM” folder (sitting on my back-up disk at 11.3 GB zipped at ~20% rate) I estimate at least another 200000 junctions were fabricated for this project.
 And I’m being conservative!

-Anyway, the publishing process was refreshingly quick and straightforward - so this story ends in a quite anticlimatic fashion.
+Anyway, the publishing process was refreshingly quick and straightforward - so this story ends in a quite anticlimactic fashion.
 We had an initial desk rejection from another journal, but after submitting to Angewandte Chemie we received very good feedback from the reviewers – they asked for a single control experiment which we hadn’t done.
 We did it, it worked as expected, and we finally got this beast published.

 I hope you’ll enjoy reading about our work as much as I enjoyed writing about it – honestly, with experimental data as good as the one Chuanli collected, the paper almost wrote itself.